jchook/emoji-menu/README.md

 #### Other

-If none of the above works for you, please file an [issue](https://github.com/jchook/emoji-menu/issues/new).
+If none of the above works for you, please open an [issue](https://github.com/jchook/emoji-menu/issues/new).

-## Thank you
+## ❤️ Thank you

 Thank you for checking out `emoji-menu`.
-I truly enjoy using it and hope you will too.
+I enjoy using it and hope you do too.

-## License
+## 📖 License

 Copyright 2019 Zinc Innovations, LLC.